• Skip to primary navigation

 Make Ahead and Storage

-• You can roast the grapes up to 3 days in advance and store in the fridge.
+• You can roast the grapes up to 3 days in advance and store them in the fridge.
 They *will* release juices during this time and will not look as plump on top of the brie.

 • You can make the balsamic glaze up to one week in advance.